Denver Bankruptcy Attorney Focused on Chapter 7 and Chapter 13 Bankruptcy Law in Denver, Colorado

 Office Hours: 8:30 a.m. to 5:30 p.m.
 Monday through Friday

-About Bankruptcy Law in Colorado
+About Bankruptcy Law in Denver, Colorado

 Material presented on the Foster Law Group website is intended for informational purposes only.
 It is not intended as professional advice and should not be construed as such.

-The United States bankruptcy laws were amended in 2005 by a law known as the Bankruptcy Abuse Prevention and Consumer Abuse Protection Act (BACPA).
-The law has made filing bankruptcy much more complicated.
+The Colorado bankruptcy laws were amended in 2005 by a law known as the Bankruptcy Abuse Prevention and Consumer Abuse Protection Act (BACPA).
+The law has made filing bankruptcy in Denver much more complicated.
 One mistake or omission can result in a dismissal or loss of property.
 A dismissed bankruptcy has the same impact on your credit as a completed bankruptcy but without the benefit of a discharge of debt.
 A dismissal may prevent a debtor from re-filing for chapter 7 or chapter 13 bankruptcy again for 6 months in some cases.
-We encourage you to hire a bankruptcy attorney you feel comfortable working rather than basing your decision on the amount the attorney charges to file your case.
+We encourage you to hire a Denver bankruptcy attorney you feel comfortable working rather than basing your decision on the amount the attorney charges to file your case.
 Our fees are very reasonable and we keep them low by focusing our entire practice around bankruptcy law.

 Our maxim is that our clients must never be unfavorably surprised in their bankruptcy case.
 We accomplish this goal by conducting a careful interview with our clients followed by an extensive online bankruptcy questionnaire and supporting documentation request.
 Our clients appreciate the time we spend corresponding with them over the phone and via email.
-We do not take on more cases than we can handle and our clients can always count on an experienced bankruptcy lawyer to respond promptly to their questions.
+We do not take on more cases than we can handle and our clients can always count on an experienced bankruptcy attorney to respond promptly to their questions.

 Contact us for a free in-house bankruptcy consultation.
 We are a debt relief agency and help people obtain financial relief by filing for personal bankruptcy under Chapter 7 and Chapter 13 of the U.S. Bankruptcy Code.